A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 Bottom line?
 Set clear goals, but be willing to adapt and change them as needed.

-Your target audience comprises the main demographics and searchers who would most benefit from your product or solution.
+Your target audience is made up of the people who would most benefit from using your product or solution.

 They have a specific pain point or problem that your offering helps them solve.
 But to get their attention, you need to be specific about who they are.
 That way you can tailor your PPC strategy to best reach them.